Touched by Heaven

 I still remember like it was yesterday, the night that I went to pick up her big sister from work after ending her shift bussing tables a local restaurant.
 It started out just like any other normal night, but it ended far from normal.
 My daughter and I came home to the sight of ambulance lights piercing through the darkness on our street – only to find the paramedics inside our house as we came in the front door.
 I heard my wife’s miraculously calm voice explaining to the paramedics how our baby’s lips had turned blue and her eyes rolled back into her head – prompting her 9-1-1 call.
 Just 15 minutes earlier, as I was going out the door, my wife and I were both oblivious that a fever was even brewing.

 Our house is only a few hundred yards from the local hospital.
 Once we were there, the ER staff was quickly able to get her fever down to a more manageable level.
 The high fever had brought on a febrile seizure; the fever itself a result of an infection that we were completely unaware of and was easily treated with an antibiotic.
 It hadn’t made her overly fussy and the fever escalated fairly rapidly, so we really had no early warning signs.
-But Thanks Be To God, we came home with much more peace of mind than we left.
+But Thanks Be To God, we came home with much more peace of mind than when we had left.
 She had several other high fevers during her infancy and toddlerhood, but thankfully none that required any other calls to 9-1-1.

 Around that same time, some friends of ours from church, who were both on our parish Social Concerns committee with me, had a teenage son who had missed significant time in high school that year due to migraine headaches.
 They had taken him to see several local doctors and other more distant specialists, but none were able to relieve him of his headaches.
 That all changed when they were able to get an appointment with a Cleveland area doctor – Issam Nemeh.
 (It is pronounced NAY-mee).